Multimaterial Inkjet Printing of Mechanochromic Materials: Results and discussion

-Solid-state fluorescence spectroscopy measurements revealed that, in the as-prepared films, the monomer-to-excimer ratio of "soft" ink A (\textit{I}$_{510}$/\textit{I}$_{630}$ = 1.02) was lower than that of "hard" ink B (\textit{I}$_{510}$/\textit{I}$_{630}$ = 1.18), and that of the mixed region (\textit{I}$_{510}$/\textit{I}$_{630}$ = 1.13) was in between the two.
-Next, the substrate was subjected to uniaxial tensile deformation at a strain rate of 100\% min$^{-1}$ up to 250\% strain (resulting stress-strain curve shown in the inset in Fig.~\ref{fig4}b), and the \textit{I}$_{510}$/\textit{I}$_{630}$ for each region of the dropcast film was monitored.
+Solid-state fluorescence spectroscopy measurements revealed that, in the as-prepared films, the monomer-to-excimer ratio of ``soft" ink A (\textit{I}$_{510}$/\textit{I}$_{630}$ = 1.02) was lower than that of ``hard" ink B (\textit{I}$_{510}$/\textit{I}$_{630}$ = 1.18), and that of the mixed region (\textit{I}$_{510}$/\textit{I}$_{630}$ = 1.13) was in between the two.
+Next, the substrate was subjected to uniaxial tensile deformation at a strain rate of 100\% min$^{-1}$ up to 250\% strain (the resulting stress-strain curve is shown in the inset in Fig.~\ref{fig4}b), and the \textit{I}$_{510}$/\textit{I}$_{630}$ for each region of the dropcast film was monitored.
 Notably, the \textit{I}$_{510}$/\textit{I}$_{630}$ for all regions (\textit{i.e.,} pure inks A and B, as well as the mixed region) increased sharply between 0-50\% strain, after which the \textit{I}$_{510}$/\textit{I}$_{630}$ of each region continued to increase in a linear fashion until the end of the test (Fig.~\ref{fig4}b).
-Notably, this biphasic, linear fluorescence response to uniaxial deformation closely mirrors that of previously reported PU/tOPV blend films \cite{Kiebala2020}, thus confirming force transfer between the substrate and dropcast films.
+This linear fluorescence response to uniaxial deformation closely mirrors that of previously reported PU/tOPV blend films that feature different slopes for low- vs. high-strain deformation \cite{Kiebala2020}, thus confirming that force is transferred between the substrate and dropcast films.
+Notably, a greater initial increase in \textit{I}$_{510}$/\textit{I}$_{630}$, as well as a slightly steeper slope at high strains, is observed for the interfacial region, suggesting that microscale domain boundaries between partially demixed PU-S and PU-H exert more local strain on the tOPV additive when deformed.
 Taken together, these results confirm that the PU/tOPV inks formulated herein can be readily used to fabricate substrate-supported, mechanochromic films.